 It’s impossible to fit seventeen tours into one weekend, and honestly, they do get repetitive, as most tours teach you how bourbon is produced.
 By the time you get to the 9th distillery, you may begin to think you could be a master distiller!!

-In order to take a tour at all ten distilleries you will need three days.
-For most people, a mix of tours and tastings is the ideal visit, which can be done in two very busy days if planned appropriately.
+In order to take a tour at all seventeen distilleries, you will need at least five days.
+For most people, a mix of tours and tastings is the ideal visit, which can be done in four very busy days if planned appropriately.